JanaTy/hf_cc/README.md

 the application is divided to two parts, back-end made with python using flask micro-framework, and a front-end made with Angular 5.

 ## Setup the Backend
-navigate to `codding_challenge_be` directory and run the command
+navigate to `codding_challenge_be` directory and run the  following command to install all the dependencies for the backend application

 > python setup.py

-this will install all the dependencies for the backend application
+then run the command to create and fill the database

 > python codding_challenge.py migrate

-to create and fill the database, when done run the command
+finally, the following command runs the backend server

 >python codding_challenge.py server

-to lunch the back-end server, by default the server runs on port `5000`

 ## Setup the Frondend
 navigate to the `codding_challenge_fe` directory and run the command